 As you take care of your health care needs, it is also important to attend to your legal needs.
 Contact an experienced personal injury lawyer as soon as possible after your car crash to make sure that your right to a full and fair accident recovery is protected.
-Your lawyer will fight for your just recovery of past, current, and future:
+Your car accident lawyer in Louisville will fight for your just recovery of past, current, and future:

 - Medical expenses.
 All of your health care costs from doctors’ appointments to hospitalizations and from medications to surgeries should be included in your recovery.

 - Lost income.
 Any income that you can no longer earn—whether it is wages, bonuses, benefits or income from self-employment—should be part of your legal recovery of damages.

 - Out–of-pocket costs.
 Out-of-pocket costs may not be your most significant damages, but they are still important.
 You should not have to bear the financial impact of hiring household help, child care, or alternative transportation because someone else’s negligence resulted in your back injury.

 - Pain and suffering.
 Emotional suffering and physical pain may be the hardest to prove, but the most significant of your car accident damages.

 Every person who suffers a back injury in a car accident may get a unique recovery based on their damages, as described above, the evidence available to prove their damages, and the advocacy for their fair recovery.